 The Commission amends Commission Rule 3.302(B) as follows.

 Exceptions.
-During a state of emergency, disconnection shall not be permitted if prohibited by law or Commission order.
-The following exceptions shall not apply to payment(s) of deposits, but shall apply to the general rule of this section.
+Disconnection shall not be permitted if prohibited by law or Commission order.
+The following exceptions shall apply to the general rule of this section.
 Disconnection shall not be permitted if:

-- (1) the company bills at least as frequently as once every two months, and the delinquent bill or charge, or aggregate delinquent bills and charges, does not exceed \$50.00, provided that this exception may not be used for more than two billing cycles in one calendar year; - (2) the only charges or bills constituting the delinquency are more than two years old; - (3) the delinquency is due solely to a disputed portion of a charge that has been referred to the Commission by the ratepayer or the company, and the Commission has advised the company not to disconnect service;
+- (1) the company bills at least as frequently as once every two months, and the delinquent bill or charge, or aggregate delinquent bills and charges, does not exceed \$50.00, provided that this exception may not be used for more than two billing cycles in one calendar year: - (2) the only charges or bills constituting the delinquency are more than two years old; - (3) the delinquency is due solely to a disputed portion of a charge that has been referred to the Commission by the ratepayer or the company, and the Commission has advised the company not to disconnect service; - (4) the delinquency is due to a failure to pay a line extension, special construction charge, or other non-recurring charge, except that this exception shall not apply to reconnection charges or charges for personal visits to collect delinquent accounts; - (5) the disconnection would represent an immediate and serious hazard to the health of the ratepayer or a resident within the ratepayer's household, as set forth in a physician's certificate furnished to the company.
+(Notice by telephone or otherwise that such certificate will be forthcoming will have the effect of receipt, provided that the certificate is in fact received within seven days.);

+Page 2

-- Emergency Rule 2.600 Page 2 - (4) the delinquency is due to a failure to pay a line extension, special construction charge, or other non-recurring charge, except that this exception shall not apply to reconnection charges or charges for personal visits to collect delinquent accounts; - (5) the disconnection would represent an immediate and serious hazard to the health of the ratepayer or a resident within the ratepayer's household, as set forth in a physician's certificate furnished to the company.
-(Notice by telephone or otherwise that such certificate will be forthcoming will have the effect of receipt, provided that the certificate is in fact received within seven days.); - (6) the ratepayer has not been given an opportunity to enter into (a) a reasonable repayment plan or, having entered into such a plan, has substantially abided by its terms in accordance with Section 3.305 (A); and (b) in the case of gas and electric utilities, a monthly installment plan for the payment of future bills; or - (7) the ratepayer has submitted a complete Vermont COVID-19 Arrearage Assistance Program ("VCAAP") application to the Vermont Department of Public Service and the ratepayer is awaiting a determination or has been approved and the funds have not been distributed.
+- (6) the ratepayer has not been given an opportunity to enter into (a) a reasonable repayment plan or, having entered into such a plan, has substantially abided by its terms in accordance with Section 3.305 (A); and (b) in the case of gas and electric utilities, a monthly installment plan for the payment of future bills; or - (7) the ratepayer has submitted a complete VHAP application to the Vermont Housing Finance Agency or VERAP application to the Vermont State Housing Authority and the ratepayer (a) is awaiting a determination, including those who have an appeal pending; (b) has been approved and the funds have not been distributed; or (c) has been approved and remains eligible for additional funds for utility payments as part of the program.

 The Commission amends Commission Rule 3.302(C) as follows.

 If a ratepayer requests that service be disconnected, the electric, gas, or water company must ask whether a tenant resides in the dwelling.
 An electric, water, or gas company may not disconnect a dwelling at the request of a lessor, owner, or agent ("landlord") or because the landlord (as a customer) has failed to pay an overdue amount, if it has reason to believe the dwelling is rented and unless the utility gives notice as described below.